SvenGroot/WslManagementPS/docs/Export-WslDistribution.md

 ### -Distribution

-Specifies the distribution to be terminated.
+Specifies the distribution to be exported.

 ```yaml
 Type: WslDistribution[]